timcdlucas/translucent_interpretable_ML_review/translucent.md

 However, this method only corrects for the biases from autocorrelated data after the fact; while it may still be possible to interpret the machine learning models as we have done previously, the computed nonlinear relationships remain biased.

-While I can demonstrate the handling of spatial or temporal autocorrelation with this dataset it is worth some brief discussion.
+While I cannot demonstrate the handling of spatial or temporal autocorrelation with this dataset it is worth some brief discussion.
 Spatial random effects can be handled in the same ways as the phylogenetic effects, in fact both of the methods proposed come from the spatial literature [@hengl2018random, @bhatt2017improved].
 Temporal effects are easier to handle as they are one dimensional with causation only able to occur in one direction.
+Furthermore, they have been studied in detail in the machine learning literature [@jeong2008non].
-For today time series we can typically busy include covariates created from the lagged response variable while for irregular time series we can create covariates like "mean response within X units of time previous to this datapoint".
+For regular time series we can typically include covariates created from the lagged response variable while for irregular time series we can create covariates like "mean response within X units of time previous to this datapoint".

 <!---
   - examine correlation structure (variable level)